 Other attractions that can be found in the town include the river where slaves were bathed before they were led into the town and another one where dead bodies were deposited.

-The traditional cultures of the people of the district are also an important attraction to tourists.
+The traditional cultures of the people of the Municipality are also an important attraction to tourists.
 The Damba and fire festivals of the Gonja often associated with drumming and dancing, attract a lot of people.
 Other attractions of interest to tourists include traditional religious beliefs and practices that prevail in some rural areas.

-The East Gonja has one of the biggest slave markets in Ghana and also the highest density of hand-dug wells used for the bathing of slaves and the slave raiders.
+The East Gonja Municipal has one of the biggest slave markets in Ghana and also the highest density of hand-dug wells used for the bathing of slaves and the slave raiders.

 Date Created : 11/18/2017 2:49:07 AM